Empire State Youth Orchestra

 How does Empire State Youth Orchestra spend its money?

 Empire State Youth Orchestra directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Empire State Youth Orchestra tax-deductible?